 Not only did Caracol miss the mark on job creation, but it also took jobs away from indigenous farmers.
 Caracol was built on fertile farmland, which Haiti doesn’t have much of to begin with.
 According to Katz, Haitian farmers feel that they have been taken advantage of, their land taken away from them, and that they have not been compensated fairly.

 Hundreds of families have been forced off the land to make room for Caracol.
 The Clintons led the aggressive push to make garment factories to better Haiti’s economy, but what it really created was wealth for foreign companies.
 This trend was echoed when the Clintons helped launch a Marriott hotel in the capital, which has really only benefited wealthy foreigners and the Haitian elite.

-Mark D’Sa, Senior Advisor for Industrial Development in Haiti at the U.S. Department of State, said that many of the Clintons’ promises remain unfulfilled and many more projects are “half-baked.”
+Mark D’Sa, Senior Advisor for Industrial Development in Haiti at the U.S. Department of State, told Politico that many of the Clintons’ promises remain unfulfilled and many more projects are “half-baked.”
 Haiti remains the most economically depressed country on the continent.

 If Hillary wins in 2016, U.S. policy geared toward Haiti will undoubtedly expand, meaning even more money will be funneled to the Caribbean nation to fund the Clintons’ projects, for better or for worse.
 According to Katz, the truth is that we don’t actually know how much money has been thrown into the Caribbean country to “rebuild” it, and that with economic growth stalling and the country’s politics heading for a shutdown, internal strife seems imminent.